Best Cheap Distortion Pedal List to Blow Your Socks Off

 While you can get reasonably close to a particular distorted sound, don't get too obsessed about getting to perfect.
 Unless you can invest in other important factors like amps, cables, other pedals and most important of all - playing technique.

 If you’re looking for a full and dark distorted tone, you need a pedal that emphasizes low-end and mid-range tones.
-Or you can use a separate EQ pedal to achieve similar effect.
+Or you can use a separate multi-band EQ pedal to achieve similar effect.

 Versatility vs. Usability

-As a general rule, guitar pedals emphasize one of two things: usability or versatility.
+As a general rule, the best guitar pedals emphasize one of two things: usability or versatility.
 A guitar pedal that emphasize usability will generally have less controls, but they have great tone at almost every setting.
 Pedals that focus on versatility have expanded features, including EQ and presence controls.
 But they require more tweaking to get the best possible tone.

 Bypass